centrifuge/documentation/docs/use/cfg-bridge/index.md

 * Use it within Ethereum and hold it in your Ethereum wallet.

 ## Using the bridge
 A hosted bridge UI is available at https://bridge.centrifuge.io Navigate over there and you will be presented with two options: **Get CFG** to move ERC20 wCFG to Centrifuge Chain and **Get wCFG** to move native CFG to Ethereum.
-Select which one you would like to do and the UI will ask you to connect your wallet (either via Metamask for Ethereum or the Polkadot.js Browser Extension).
+Select which way you would like to use the bridge and the UI will ask you to connect your wallet (either via Metamask for Ethereum or the Polkadot.js Browser Extension).

 ![Select direction](./images/bridge_select_direction.png)

-Enter the amount and destination address:
+Enter the amount you want to transfer (the bridge fee will be deducted automatically) and the destination address (make sure you use the right address format 0xxxx for Ethereum and 4xxx for Centrifuge chain!):

 ![Enter transfer details](./images/bridge_start_transfer.png)